-The City of Eugene land use layer will be the primary layer.
+The City of Eugene land use layer was the primary layer.
 A crosswalk between the land use categories and the exposure types is shown in Table 4-1.
 All special areas in the layer are identified as Residential.

-The 2023 statewide layer will be used for areas outside the City of Eugene layer.
+The 2023 statewide layer was used for areas outside the City of Eugene layer.
 A crosswalk between the statewide land use categories and the exposure types is shown in Table 4-2.
 The residential bin includes any category designating a residence.
 For example, mixed use commercial and residential areas and tribal reservation lands are defined as residential.
 The open space category includes parks, forests, beaches, and agricultural areas.
-Open space receptors will be evaluated for acute risk only.
+Open space receptors was evaluated for acute risk only.

-For both layers, the Public Lands category will be designated as a Worker exposure type as per Oregon DEQ CAO guidance.
+For both layers, the Public Lands category were designated as a Worker exposure type as per Oregon DEQ CAO guidance.

 The zoning dataset does not identify schools or daycares.
-For schools, a statewide GIS layer3 will used to identify the location of schools within 10 kilometers of the facility.
-For daycares, two sources will be used:
+For schools, a statewide GIS layer3 was used to identify the location of schools within 10 kilometers of the facility.
+For daycares, three sources was used:

-- o Manual entries from Google search - o Oregon Child Care Centers ArcGIS Online database - o HIFLD Daycare ArcGIS Online database for OR
+- o Manual entries from Google search - o Oregon Child Care Centers ArcGIS Online database - HIFLD Daycare ArcGIS Online database for OR

-Each school or daycare will be explicitly identified with a receptor assigned a daycare/school exposure class.
-Both child and worker exposure will be evaluated at these receptors.
+Each school or daycare was explicitly identified with a receptor assigned a daycare/school exposure class.
+Both child and worker exposure were evaluated at these receptors.
 There are 188 schools and daycares within 10 km of the facility with the closest school/daycare 1.3 km from the facility.
 The list of schools and daycares is provided in a spreadsheet.

 Next, the zoning dataset also does not identify residences located in industrial, farmland or forested areas.
-For these residences, a building footprint layer4 from the City of Eugene will be used, as it identifies whether a building is a residence or not.
-This review will focus on areas within 1.5 kilometers of the facility.
+For these residences, a building footprint layer4 from the City of Eugene was used, as it identifies whether a building is a residence or not.
+This review focused on areas within 1.5 kilometers of the facility.